Dreaming381/Latios-Framework-Documentation/Calci/README.md

 It is especially useful when you want a range of values within a sorted list, which is often the reason to have a sorted list over a hashmap anyways.

+Calci also has a `NativePriorityQueue` implementation that uses a quaternary comparison heap.

 ### QCP

 QCP is a lesser-known algorithm that has some very useful properties.
 Given a set of point pairs between two objects, it will calculate a rotation and optionally an additional translation to apply to the first of the two objects, such that the overall distances between point pairs are minimized.

+### Computational Geometry 2D

+Calci internally has a Burst-compatible port of Clipper2.
+It was added to aid Calligraphics with fonts that have ill-formed geometry.
+A wrapper static class `ComputationalGeometry2D` provides an API for performing a small subset of Clipper2 operations.

 ### Math